MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 The solution uses the following components:

-- [Azure NetApp Files][Azure NetApp Files] makes it easy to migrate and run file-based applications with no code change.
-This shared file-storage service is a joint development from Microsoft and NetApp.
+- [Azure NetApp Files][Azure NetApp Files] makes it easy to migrate and run file-based applications with no code changes.
+This shared file-storage service is a joint development from Microsoft and NetApp, a Microsoft partner.
-- [Virtual Machines][Azure Virtual Machines] is an infrastructure-as-a-service (IaaS) offer that deploys on-demand, scalable computing resources.
+- [Virtual Machines][Azure Virtual Machines] is an infrastructure-as-a-service (IaaS) offer.
+You can use Virtual Machines to deploy on-demand, scalable computing resources.
 Virtual Machines provides the flexibility of virtualization but eliminates the maintenance demands of physical hardware.
 This solution uses [Linux VMs with Oracle Database software][Oracle VM images and their deployment on Microsoft Azure].
 - [Azure Virtual Network][Azure Virtual Network] is a networking service that manages virtual private networks in Azure.
 Through Virtual Network, Azure resources like VMs can securely communicate with each other, the internet, and on-premises networks.
 An Azure virtual network is like a traditional network operating in a datacenter.
-But an Azure virtual network also provides scalability, availability, isolation, and other benefits of Azure's infrastructure.
+But an Azure virtual network also provides scalability, availability, isolation, and other benefits of the Azure infrastructure.
 - [Oracle Database][Oracle Database] is a multi-model database management system.
-It supports all data types and workloads.
+It supports various data types and workloads.
 - The [dNFS][About Direct NFS Client Mounts to NFS Storage Devices] client optimizes I/O paths between Oracle and NFS servers.
 As a result, it provides better performance than traditional NFS clients.

 ### Alternatives

 This solution uses Oracle Data Guard (ODG) for disaster recovery (DR), and snapshots for local replication.
-A few options exist:
+A few options exist, as the following sections explain.

 #### Cross-region replication